LIS561/syllabi/asgts/predAsgt1.md

 # Properties, categories, and relationships in predicate logic

+This worksheet is the companion worksheet to the highlighting worksheet you did in class last week.
 The categories, properties, and relationships on this worksheet have been proposed by your classmates in the highlighting exercise.

+The following three rules have been derived from the Idaho Exit Access Requirements.
+Complete the exercises for each rule.

-The last challenge for each example is to translate the entire rule into predicate logic.
-Skip these exercises (5, 9, and 13) during your first session with this worksheet, and return to them after trying the translation exercises in chapter 4.
+Note that the last challenge for each example is to translate the entire rule into predicate logic.
+You can skip exercises 5, 9, and 13 during your first session with this worksheet, and return to them after trying the translation exercises in chapter 4.

 It may be helpful to review Bach chapter 1 on the relationship between language and the world.
 Note especially the diagram on page 10.

-*Logic in Action* chapter 4 uses individual capital letters for predicate symbols instead of (Bach's) English words.
+You may also want to review *Logic in Action* chapter 4, which uses individual capital letters for  predicate symbols instead of (Bach's) English words.
 Arguments to those predicates do not require parentheses, but the logical operators still do (see the grammar in section 4.5).

 Worked example: